 2. Improve your teamwork by discovering what the other person can’t see

 “People in leadership positions often aren’t aware of the handicap that the people that rely on them have,” says Avery.
-Avery gave participants in the Experience to Lead Gold Medal program the chance to try their hand at guiding visually impaired runners in a team-building exercise.
+Avery gave participants in the Gold Medal Leadership Experience the chance to try their hand at guiding visually impaired runners in a team-building exercise.
 In pairs, one teammate put on a blindfold, while the other teammate, connected by a tether had to guide them down a 30-foot track.

 Some participants didn’t know what to say, and some didn’t say anything.
 Avery comments that some of the “guides” “wondered why [their teammate] was veering off to the right, or bumping into them. ”After multiple rounds of practice, the “guides” learned what kind of information their teammate needed from them, and how to guide them down the track more quickly.